 top of page

 The Women, Infants, and Children (WIC) program offers a range of lactation support services to assist breastfeeding mothers.
-These services include:
+These services are designed to help new parents navigate the challenges of breastfeeding.
+Here’s what WIC provides:

-• Breastfeeding Education: WIC provides information on the benefits of breastfeeding and techniques to successfully initiate and maintain breastfeeding.
+• Breastfeeding Education: WIC provides valuable information on the benefits of breastfeeding.
+They teach techniques to successfully initiate and maintain breastfeeding.

-• Individual Counseling: Mothers can receive personalized support from trained peer counselors or be referred to a lactation consultant if necessary to address specific breastfeeding challenges.
+• Individual Counseling: Mothers can receive personalized support from trained peer counselors.
+If needed, they can be referred to a lactation consultant to address specific breastfeeding challenges.

-• Group Classes: WIC frequently organizes group sessions where mothers can learn about breastfeeding and exchange experiences with others.
+• Group Classes: WIC frequently organizes group sessions.
+These sessions allow mothers to learn about breastfeeding and exchange experiences with others.

-• Breastfeeding Supplies: Some WIC programs offer breastfeeding aids such as breast pumps, nursing pads, and other related supplies to support breastfeeding mothers.
+• Breastfeeding Supplies: Some WIC programs offer breastfeeding aids.
+These include breast pumps, nursing pads, and other related supplies to support breastfeeding mothers.

-• Support for Returning to Work: WIC provides guidance on managing breastfeeding while returning to work or school, including advice on pumping and storing breast milk.
+• Support for Returning to Work: WIC provides guidance on managing breastfeeding while returning to work or school.
+This includes advice on pumping and storing breast milk.

 • Access to Resources: WIC offers referrals to additional resources and support services available within the community.